johnpc/jellyfin-wrapped/README.md

 ### Prerequisites

-- A Jellyfin server (version 10.8.0 or higher)
+- A Jellyfin server (version 10.8.0 or higher) with Jellyfin's official [Playback Reporting plugin](https://github.com/jellyfin/jellyfin-plugin-playbackreporting) installed
 - Your Jellyfin server URL
 - A valid Jellyfin username and password